 A frequent public speaker and interview subject on the use of technology in education around the world, and on ICT use for development (ICT4D) purposes more broadly, he is the principal voice behind the World Bank's influential EduTech blog.
 He also regularly serves as a 'master of ceremonies' or moderator at conferences and industry events, including the annual global symposium on ICT and education in Seoul, which he helped to establish in 2007.
 You can follow Mike on Twitter @trucano.

-Mike leads the World Bank's global solutions group on 'innovation in education', which helps to maintain the organization's internal knowledgebase on related topics, provides technical support and guidance to national projects around the world, and sponsors numerous knowledge-sharing events each year.
-He also directs related analytical work under the World Bank's flagship Systems Approach for Better Education Results (SABER) initiative as it relates to information and communication technologies (SABER-ICT).
+Mike leads the World Bank's global solutions group on 'innovation in education', which helps to maintain the World Bank's internal knowledgebase on related topics, provides technical support and guidance to large scale national education projects around the world, and sponsors numerous knowledge-sharing events each year.
+He also directs related analytical work under the World Bank's flagship Systems Approach for Better Education Results (SABER) initiative as it relates to information and communication technologies (SABER-ICT), including a related working paper series.
+Recent (2016) short papers include Documenting national educational technology policies around the world and their evolution over time; Building and sustaining national ICT/education agencies: Lessons from international experiences (with Gavin Dykes); and Technologies in education across the Americas.
+Mike was a contributor to the World Development Report 2016: Digital Dividends and, together with Birger Fredericksen and Sukhdeep Brar, was a co-author of the 2015 book, Getting Textbooks to Every Child in Sub-Saharan Africa : Strategies for Addressing the High Cost and Low Availability Problem.

-In addition to his advisory work on projects funded by the World Bank and other international aid agencies and donors, he serves on a number of external advisory boards for non-profit groups, international development agencies and prize committees.
+In addition to his advisory work on projects funded by the World Bank and other international aid agencies and donors, he serves on a number of external advisory boards for non-profit groups, international development agencies and prize committees, including Digital Promise Global, Dfid's Digital Advisory Panel and the International Literacy Prizes of the U.S. Library of Congress.

 Mike previously served as the ICT and Education Specialist at infoDev, where he coordinated research activities related to the use of new technolologies in the education sector in middle- and low-income countries; led work exploring the use of various low-cost ICT devices to meet developmental objectives in the social sectors; and managed the program's mobile banking work.
 Highlights from this time include the influential Knowledge Maps: ICT and Education (what we know, and what we don't, about ICT use in education in developing countries); 75 country surveys of ICT and education in Africa and the Caribbean; a handbook on Monitoring and Evaluation of ICT in Education Projects; and the ICT in Education Toolkit for Policymakers, Planners & Practitioners (with UNESCO, used in national policy planning processes in over 30 countries).